-- a. a current curriculum vitae in the approved format (see Appendix E of the Faculty Handbook), and the annual performance review reports for the years covered in the review; b. a self-report of activities in the three performance review categories (see Appendix H of the Faculty Handbook); - c. a statement supplying appropriate data to indicate that the candidate has satisfied any stated requirements for promotion or for tenure whichever is applicable.
+- a. a current curriculum vitae in the approved format (see Appendix E of the Faculty Handbook), and the annual performance review reports for the years covered in the review;

+b. a self-report of activities in the three performance review entegeries (see Appendix H of - b. a self-report of activities in the three performance review categories (see Appendix H of the Faculty Handbook); - c. a statement supplying appropriate data to indicate that the candidate has satisfied any stated requirements for promotion or for tenure whichever is applicable.
 Candidates applying for promotion, tenure, and/or sabbatical and educational leave programs may submit a single dossier, provided that all the required materials are therein contained.
 The burden of initiating applications and supplying appropriate evidence rests with the individual faculty member.